AdobeDocs/document-cloud-learn.en/help/sign/expand-inspire-overview.md

 ![Sign Expanc Image](assets/Hero-Expand.png)

-See how you can transform customer and employee e-signing experiences by exploring use cases and inspirational ideas.
+See how you can transform your organization's e-signing experiences by exploring use cases and inspirational ideas.

 <table>
 <tr>